 Communicate about the projects each team member is accomplishing.
 Open communication is an important rule to implement into a virtual team for it to work successfully.
 It’s important to make sure there is communication not only between you as the business owner and your employees, but within the team members as well.
 Using the tools previously mentioned for collaboration are important in making sure there is a conversation flowing between the team.

 Organize overlapping time periods where everyone, regardless of their location is working at the same time in order to organize virtual meetings during these times.

 For example, in order to work as a virtual accountant, they not only have to have the right accounting skills and experience but should have good character and be a self-starter.
-Those who work virtually should have the attitude of self managing themselves.
+Those who work virtually should have an attitude of self-managing themselves.
 It’s important to find people with the right work ethic to be able to succeed in this environment.
-One bad apple can taint the management, projects, and other team members.
+One bad apple can taint management, projects, and other team members.
 This could cause unhappiness and conflict in the virtualized team if everyone doesn’t carry his or her own weight.

 One way to ensure your virtual team continues to bond together is by having a few in-person meetings a year.
 This will help to build a more personal interaction between your team.
 Creating a true team feeling is important.
 Make sure you encourage non-work related conversations with your team in your video conferences and in-person meetings.
 This allows the team and management to get to know one another and feel comfortable in the team.
 Get everyone on the team involved in important events and projects, whether in-person or virtually.